NiceSapien/AurAchieve-backend/README.md

 `security`: Anything related to the security and safety of the backend.
 These changes should be compatible with the latest version of the app.

-## Sponsor AuraAscend
+## Sponsor AurAchieve
-If you appreciate AuraAscend, please [sponsor](https://github.com/sponsors/NiceSapien) to keep AuraAscend free forever.
+If you appreciate AurAchieve, please [sponsor](https://github.com/sponsors/NiceSapien) to keep AurAchieve free forever.
 You can also do this through [patreon](https://patreon.com/nicesapien), but GitHub sponsors is preferred over Patreon as it charges less.
 This repository could be locked under a sponsorship paywall.
 However, it is being provided free for everyone, forever.
-AuraAscend is even licensed under the most open MIT license.
+AurAchieve is even licensed under the most open MIT license.

 More about sponsorships [here](https://github.com/nicesapien/auraascend?tab=readme-ov-file#sponsors).